 Social-first data visualizations

 Data visualization is going more social nowadays where it sees higher levels of engagement from followers.
-Data scientists too, having identified this trend are taking extra care to make data visualizations social media-friendly.
+Data scientists too, having identified this trend are taking extra care to make Future of Data Visualizations social media-friendly.
 Since the attention span of social media users is very low, data must be presented to them in a visually attractive and intriguing way.
 Some examples of social first data visualizations include GIFs, looping animations and YouTube shorts.

 Put simply, social first data visualizations are all about making the content snackable.